LunarG/VulkanSamples/API-Samples/Tutorial/markdown/05-init_swapchain.md

     res = vkCreateSwapchainKHR(info.device, &swapchain_ci, NULL, &info.swap_chain);

-This call creates a set of images that make up the swap chain.
+This call creates a set of images that make up the swapchain.
 At some point, you need the handles to the individual images so that you can tell the GPU which images to use for rendering.
 The `vkCreateSwapchainKHR()` function creates the images itself